The Un-Lawn: Groundcovers

 Once established, a mass of low maintenance, perennial ground cover delivers a simple, calming effect—just like a lawn but minus the need for maintenance.

-If you feel that vast, unnecessary expanses of lawn don’t contribute to the overall aesthetic of your landscape, speak with one of our certified horticulturalists.
+If you feel that vast, unnecessary expanses of lawn don’t contribute to the overall aesthetic of your landscape, schedule a consultation with one of our certified horticulturalists.
 We’ll help you make a plan to replace some that lawn with diverse plantings that will bring added color, texture, and fragrance to your landscape.